top of page

 artist's impressions of ship burials

 Over the years, a total of forty-six graves have been identified at Solleveld.
 The grave field has been in use between approximately 550 and 650 (Waasdorp, 2008), although the period 500-700 is also possible (Dijkstra 2011).
 Of these, forty-two were cremations, of which thirty-two were deposited in an urn (twenty-two, according to Dijkstra), and ten cremation deposits without an urn or jar.
 Besides cremations, four (three, according to Dijkstra) inhumations have been found, of which the boat grave is one.
 The grave field is within the Frisian material cultural tradition and is in line with the excavation at Frankenslag in the city of The Hague (Magendans 1989).
 Finds of particular interest include an inhumation of a man with weapons and, of course, the boat grave.
 We will discuss these in a bit more detail.
-For the full Monty, check the research report itself (Waasdorp & Eimermann 2008).
+For the full Monty, flip through the research report itself (Waasdorp & Eimermann 2008).

 Some more interesting facts.
 The fibula is of a similar type found in the grave field of the terp of Oosterbeintum, near the village of Hogebeintum in the province of Friesland.
 The Oosterbeintum brooches were part of female graves, placed on the shoulder.
-Also, the beads found in the grave suggest we might be dealing with a woman (Van der Tuuk 2015).
+In addition, the beads found in the grave suggest we might be dealing with a woman (Van der Tuuk 2015).
 The fact that women were buried in boat graves is not uncommon.
 About thirty percent of ship burials in Scandinavia are of women (Williams 2008, Zoetbrood 2023).

 Besides the fact that the boat grave might have belonged to a woman, a targeted secondary inhumation took place at the same grave.
 This reminds us of the recent discovery at the village of Vinjeøra in Norway in 2019.
 Here, first, a man was buried in a boat as part of a burial mound in the eighth century.
-A hundred years later, the grave was opened, and the body of a woman, together with a boat, was placed inside the bigger boat of the man.
+A hundred years later, the grave was opened, and the body of a woman, together with a boat, was placed inside the larger boat of the man.
 In the case of Solleveld, we only know that sometime later the boat grave was deliberately opened, and a second cadaver was interred next to the woman.
 Other scholars, however, think the grave was simply robbed (Van der Velde 2011).

 A final note is that besides Solleveld and Fallward, two more early-medieval, modest boat burials have been identified along the southern North Sea coast, namely at the village of Dunum in the region of Ostfriesland, and at the village of Hogebeintum in the province of Friesland (Knol 2021).